DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

     - When an AP stops functioning, the WLC can increase the transmit power of nearby APs to avoid coverage holes
 - SEAMLESS ROAMING
     - Clients can roam between APs with no noticeable delay
-- Client LOAD BALANCING
+- CLIENT LOAD BALANCING
     - If a client is in range of two APs, the WLC can associate the client with the least-used AP, to balance the load among APs
 - SECURITY / QoS management
     - Central management of security and QoS policies ensures consistency across the network

 ---

-- LIGHTWEIGHT APs can be configured to operate in various modes:
+- Lightweight APs can be configured to operate in various modes:
     - LOCAL
         - This is the default mode where the AP offers a BSS (more multiple BSSs) for clients to associate with